Bernardo-MG/reactor-netty-tcp-proxy-example/src/site/markdown/index.md

-# Netty TCP Server Example
+# Reactor Netty Proxy Example

-A small Netty TCP server to serve as an example.
+A small Reactor Netty proxy server to serve as an example.

 To use the project first package it: